-Cigarettes used to be instrumental to human life.
+There are many risks when it comes to teen smoking.
+Hence, it’s hard to believe that cigarette use was once the norm.
 World War II-era soldiers were even provided with a ration of tobacco, tucked in amid their cheese slices and bacon bits.
 Much of this changed in the mid-1970s, the Los Angeles Times reports.
 Military officials realized that soldiers who smoked didn’t perform as well on athletic tests as solders who did not smoke.
 Cigarettes were removed from rations, and the smoking rates began to drop as a result.
 It’s a path followed by civilians as well.
-As the risks of smoking became clear, fewer people began smoking and the activity was less ubiquitous throughout society.
+As the risks of teen smoking became clear, fewer teenagers began smoking and the activity was less ubiquitous throughout society.
 Now, entire towns ban smoking, and few public facilities allow smoking on the grounds.

 Unfortunately, some of these gains in smoking have left teens behind.
+Teen smoking is on the rise.
 Each day, almost 3,900 people younger than 18 smoke for the first time.
 And 950 of these people become daily smokers, the American Lung Association reports.
-The reasons involve a delicate interplay between social expectations, genetics, and environmental factors.
+The reasons for teen smoking involve a delicate interplay between social expectations, genetics, and environmental factors.
 But teens who do smoke can face serious health consequences.

 The lungs are filled with tiny hairs embedded in a fine film of mucous.
 This system allows the lungs to capture dirt and bacteria.
 The lungs move them gently back out of the body before they become pocketed and cause severe damage.
 Each time a person inhales cigarette smoke, a few of those little hairs die off.
 The debris is still trapped, but the body has no way to move the debris back out again.
 People who smoke may develop coughs quickly.
+Teen smoking results in such health problems happening even earlier.
 Their lungs begin to develop damage like this, and the coughs can become more and more acute if the person continues to smoke.

 The lungs aren’t the only organs damaged by cigarettes.
 Smoke that rises from cigarettes and is exhaled through the mouth passes by the delicate skin of the face and neck.
 People who smoke for decades often develop thick, leathery skin that simply looks old and dry.
-Teens can begin to experience this leathery skin due to their smoking.
-And they may develop fine wrinkles on their cheeks and foreheads due to chronic smoke exposure.
+Teen smoking can lead to leathery skin and even fine wrinkles on their cheeks and foreheads due to chronic smoke exposure.
 This issue might also resolve if the teen chooses to stop smoking.
 Teens might also develop characteristic yellowing of their teeth and fingertips.
 These stains can be removed with cleansers and bleaching treatments.
 But teens might be dismayed to discover how much smoking can ruin their once picturesque good looks.

 Teens who smoke cigarettes are also more likely to drink alcohol and use drugs.

 This association might be due, in part, to the rebellious nature of kids who smoke.
-As they take in tobacco, they seem to thumb their noses at convention and the idea that they should keep their bodies safe.
+Teen smoking is a way to thumb their noses at convention and the idea that they should keep their bodies safe.
 It’s easy to see why this act of rebellion could grow into larger and larger acts over time.
 Teens who smoke tobacco might also spend time with other teens who abuse drugs.
 This could also lead to more long-term problems and poor life decisions.
 Hence, this could also lead to teen rehab.

 Lung capacity tends to grow as a child grows.
 The ribcage gets bigger and bigger, allowing the lungs to stretch to new sizes, and the body just grows larger and more powerful as time passes.
 Teens who smoke, however, can arrest this process, essentially freezing their lung capacity in place.
 One study, reported in the Washington Post, researchers found that children who smoked at age 15 exhaled 8 percent less air per second than teens who did not smoke. and their lung capacity growth stopped one year earlier as well.
 These aren’t losses that can be amended in time.
 These are losses that could be felt for the rest of the teen’s life.
 Teens who smoke may also develop: